I first met Mozart in the same place I meet most dead geniuses, just off Interstate 15 barely inside California on the way home from Las Vegas.

 There were no exits coming for miles, so I pulled over to the side of the highway and just left my car half in the emergency lane and half in the dirt.
 I dodged my way across two lanes, the ditch in between and then the next two lanes to reach the south side of the road.

 I found him just about exactly where I had seen the flash.
-It was Mozart.
-Sitting in the sand.
+After only a second or two of looking at him, my first guess was this guy had to be Mozart.
+Turns out I was right.
 He must have just come from a big party or maybe an audience with the emperor because he was dressed like one of the Beatles on the Sergeant Pepper album.
-He had taken his powdered wig off in the heat, and was clutching it in one hand while he held his knees to his chest like a scared little kid - except he wasn't a kid.
+He had taken his powdered wig off in the heat, and was clutching it in one hand while he held his knees to his chest, just sitting in the sand, like a scared little kid - except he wasn't a kid.
 I think he was 26 when he died.
 His eyes were closed and he rocked back and forth like a fresh lunatic.

 "Hey," I called in a friendly voice.